isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 i.
 Applicants must possess the relevant professionals qualifications and have sufficient experience teaching the subject proposed.
 These qualifications must be submitted to the PA for assessment.

 ii.
-Applicants who wish to teach Sports and Fitness subjects must possess valid Standard and Hands-On CPR and AED certificates  with at least 1-year validity at the point of application.
+Applicants who wish to teach Sports and Fitness subjects must possess valid Standard First Aid and Hands-On CPR and AED certificates  with at least 1-year validity at the point of application.

 iii.
 Applicants who wish to teach Fitness subjects such as Piloxing must be a registered member (full membership, not provisional) of SportSG's National Registry of Exercise Professionals (NREP).
 For more details on NREP, please refer to [https://www.activesgcircle.gov.sg/nrep](https://www.activesgcircle.gov.sg/nrep)